Animal Collective: Merriweather Post Pavilion

-ODDSAC
+2010–present

+Oddsac

-For four years, the band had been working on ODDSAC, a visual record, with Danny Perez, who directed music videos for the band's "Who Could Win a Rabbit" and "Summertime Clothes" singles.
+For four years, the band had been working on Oddsac, a visual record, with Danny Perez, who directed music videos for the band's "Who Could Win a Rabbit" and "Summertime Clothes" singles.
 The movie featured visuals which were developed and edited simultaneously with the music they recorded for it.
 Panda Bear stated they would like to "create a movie that would have visuals similar to what somebody would see if they closed their eyes while listening to Animal Collective's music".
 Weitz further added that "it's the most experimental stuff we've ever done."
 According to Portner, "Maybe here and there, in our minds, there's some weird narratives going on.
 The whole thing cohesively doesn't have one narrative; it's more of a visual or psychedelic thing.
 There are parts that are almost completely abstract, and there are parts that are little bit more live-action."

 The film premiered at the 2010 Sundance Film Festival on January 26.
-ODDSAC was screened in theaters in North America and Europe in spring 2010, followed by a DVD release in August.
+Oddsac was screened in theaters in North America and Europe in spring 2010, followed by a DVD release in August.

 In January 2010, LAS Magazine posted an article about alternative music financing that points out Deakin's initiative to have fans pay for a trip to perform at Africa's Festival in the Desert.

 Aside from touring New Zealand and Australia in December 2009, the band planned a break from their two years of touring to focus more on creating and writing music.
 On November 13, Panda Bear announced a small European tour of his solo material in early 2010.

 On March 4, 2010, Animal Collective collaborated once again with Danny Perez in the audio-visual performance piece Transverse Temporal Gyrus at the Solomon R. Guggenheim Museum in New York City, celebrating its 50th anniversary.
 Two years later, it was announced that a collage of studio and live recordings of music from the project would be released as a 12" vinyl LP on April 21 for Record Store Day 2012.